-Most pictures we now associate with Korea is the shining bright lights of Seoul and Namsan Tower, or the beautiful mountains that span across the entire country.
+Most pictures we now associate with Korea are the shining bright lights of Seoul and Namsan Tower, or the beautiful mountains that span across the entire country.
 What a lot of people don’t get to see is the more traditional country or rural towns that centre around the Buddhist temples.
-And, as anyone who has visited and stayed in a buddhist temple will tell you, it is surely not an experience you will regret.
+And, as anyone who has visited and stayed in a Buddhist temple will tell you, it is surely not an experience you will regret.

-Pros of Korean Templestay
+Pro’s of Korean Templestay

 It’s all super easy to organise, which is a major advantage.
 If you are residing in Seoul, there are several just outside the city.
 Just pick the scenery you want to wake up to at 4am in the morning and you’re all set.
 The type of experience is also extremely authentic with ample opportunity for you to take part in every aspect of life in a Buddhist temple.

 Whilst most temples accommodate foreigners, it is rare for the rural temples to have a host that speaks any English.
 For those who are not yet fluent or well equipped in their Korean language skills, this may be a bit of an obstacle.
 My personal recommendation would be to go with someone who is either a Korean domestic or is confident in speaking the language.
 Also, if you are not an early morning person you may find getting up early for meditations quite hard.